 Depending on your pre-pregnancy activity levels, you should consult your healthcare provider to see what intensity exercise regimen is best for you and Baby.
 If your provider approves, these are some great forms of moderate intensity exercise that will keep you and Baby healthy while pregnant:

-• Walking: Walking at a slow to brisk pace is effective and safe.
-You can do this all throughout your nine months of pregnancy too.
+- Walking at a slow to brisk pace is effective and safe.
+You can do this all throughout your nine months of pregnancy, too.
+It’s a perfect starting point if you were not active before pregnancy.
 Find your favorite path or place to walk and get to it!

-• Dancing: Dancing is a fun way to stay fit, and you can do it easily in the comfort of your home – just find a good dance DVD or make a fun playlist!
-However, unless you’re an expert, you should avoid routines with jumps, spins, or other unsafe movements.
+- Dancing is a fun way to stay fit, and you can do it easily in the comfort of your home – just find a good YouTube Channel or streaming platform or make a fun playlist!
+However, unless you’re an expert, you should avoid routines with jumps or spins.

-• Weight training: Training using limited weight during pregnancy will help you keep toned, and strengthen your body for childbirth!
+- Weight training using limited weight during pregnancy will help you stay toned and strengthen your body for childbirth!
 You should never begin an exercise routine that you hadn’t done before pregnancy, so make sure you speak with your healthcare provider.

 Read more